Medsabkhi21/MedSabkhi21/README.md

 ## What am I up to?

-- 🔭 I’m currently Studying At ENETCOM
+- 🔭 I’m currently Studying Applied Mathematics and IT At ENETCOM
 - 💬 Leader of Google Developers Student Clubs ENETCOM
 - 👨‍🏫 Python instructor at GOMYCODE
 - 🐱‍👤 Github Tunisian Community Co-organizer